mindspore-ai/docs/docs/golden_stick/docs/source_en/quantization/slb.md

 - A new weight search method is proposed for training quantization deep neural networks, which can avoid inaccurate gradient estimation.
 - The continuous relaxation strategy is used to search for discrete weights, optimize the probability distribution of discrete weights during training, and finally select discrete weights according to the probability to realize quantization.
-- In order to further eliminate the performance gap after search and ensure the consistency of training and testing, a strategy of gradually adjusting the temperature factor is proposed.
+- In order to further eliminate the inference performance gap after search and ensure the consistency of training and testing, a strategy of gradually adjusting the temperature factor is proposed.
-- Compared with the traditional quantization algorithm, this algorithm avoids the inaccurate gradient updating process, obtains better performance, and has more advantages in very low bit quantization.
+- Compared with the traditional quantization algorithm, this algorithm avoids the inaccurate gradient updating process, obtains better inference performance, and has more advantages in very low bit quantization.

 ## SLB Quantization Training

+The training specifications of SLB quantization algorithm are shown in the following table.

 Table 1: SLB quantization training specifications